yasmeenzoubi/human-microbiome-phyloseq-pipeline/README.md

 #Load sequencing data for variable regions 1–3 (V1-V3) from the HMP (the database is very large, selecting a subset of variable regions makes the analysis easier and less time consuming
 hmp_se_data <- V13()

-#Convert microbiome data into phyloseq (phyloseq is a useful R package that helps us analyze, interpret, and visualize microbiome statistical data)
+#Convert microbiome data into phyloseq (phyloseq is a useful R package that helps with analyzing, interpreting, and visualizing microbiome statistical data)
 ps_hmp <- as_phyloseq(hmp_se_data)
 ```